Get the Tata Capital App to apply for Loans & manage your account. Download Now

 A mortgage deed is a vital legal document that solidifies the borrower’s commitment to the mortgage agreement.
 It delineates the loan’s terms and conditions, the borrower’s promise to repay the loan, and the lender’s right to foreclose on the property if the borrower defaults on their repayments.
 Mortgage deeds are essential for both the borrower and the lender, as they are recorded in public records and offer legal protection to both parties.

-What is a Mortgage?
+What is a Mortgage Deed?

 A mortgage is a legal agreement that establishes a secure relationship between a borrower and a lender, in which the borrower pledges a property as collateral for a loan.
 This security serves as a guarantee for the lender, providing them with the confidence that they can recover their funds if the borrower defaults on their loan repayments.
 Various types of mortgages exist, catering to different financial situations and preferences.
 Examples include fixed-rate mortgages (with a constant interest rate throughout the loan term), adjustable-rate mortgages (with fluctuating interest rates) and interest-only mortgages (in which only interest is paid for a specific period, followed by the principal).

-Types of Mortgage Deeds
+Types of Mortgage Deed in India

 • Simple mortgage deed: This is a legal document wherein the borrower promises to repay the loan, and the property serves as collateral without transferring its possession.
 In case of default, the lender has the legal right to sell the property to recover the outstanding debt.